 5. Freshness of Atta

 Whether you are planning to consume a whole wheat atta or a multigrain atta, it is best to choose an atta that is freshly milled.
 This is so because attas have a very short shelf life and can quickly lose their original flavours.
-Look for manufacturers who can offer you freshly milled attas that are stone-ground on traditional chakki providing you higher availability of nutrition.
+Look for manufacturers who can offer you freshly milled attas that are stone-ground on traditional chekku, providing you with higher availability of nutrition.

 Multigrain Attas to Try